winneon/gsu/README.md

 This is a common problem with older versions of maim.
 You have a few choices:

 * On Debian 8, enable the `unstable` APT repository, and upgrade maim and slop.
-* On Ubuntu 17.04 and other distros, install both maim and slop from source.
+* On Ubuntu versions prior to 17.10 and other distros, install both maim and slop from source.

 ### There is no audio in the captured video.